m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-new-years-resolutions-2026.md

 2. I can look at the data that the watch tracks to check my progress on this.

-3. As always I log my film watching and review everything on pretentious cinephile social media site Letterboxd so I will be able to see a record of my film watching there.
+3. As always I log my film watching and review everything on pretentious cinephile social media site Letterboxd, I will be able to see a record of my film watching there.

 See you in a year for the wrap up.